andrewtdiz/Weave/docs/tutorials/instances/attach.md

 local Attach = Weave.Attach
 ```

-The Attach function is called in two parts.
+To use `Attach`:

-Call `Attach` with the `Instance` you want to update
+- Call `Attach` with the `Instance` you want to update

 ```luau
 Attach(Frame) -- TODO: Add Properties
 ```

-Then, define a table of properties:
+- Define a table of properties:

 ```luau
 Attach(Frame) {